evannetwork/evannetwork.github.io/dev/hello-agent.md

 $ solc --abi hello.sol
 ```

-Depending on what version of the solidity compiler you have, you get either a file or stdout output.
+Depending on what version of the Solidity compiler you have, you get either a file or `stdout output`.

 Either way, you will find an array with the interface definition in the output.